-- Before connecting NeoPixels to any large power source (DC “wall wart” or even a large battery), add a capacitor (1000 µF, 6.3V or higher) across the + and – terminals as shown above.
+- Before connecting NeoPixels to any large power source (DC “wall wart” or even a large battery), add a capacitor (500–1000 µF at 6.3V or higher) across the + and – terminals as shown above.
 The capacitor buffers sudden changes in the current drawn by the strip.

 - Avoid connecting NeoPixels to a live circuit.
 If you simply must, always connect ground first, then +5V, then data.
 Disconnect in the reverse order.